 Do You Run Regular Backups?

-This one won’t stop the hackers, but it will certainly make the job of recovering easier.
+This one won’t stop the hackers, but it will certainly make your job of recovering easier.

 Of course, you could do this manually, and there are some decent free backup plugins.
-But I highly recommend you install and use BackupBuddy.
-Yes, it costs a few dollars, but it allows you to automate the whole process and makes it incredibly easy to restore your site should you ever need to.
+But I highly recommend you install and use BackupBuddy or WP Time Capsule.
+Yes, both cost a few dollars, but they allow you to automate the whole process and make it incredibly easy to restore your site should you ever need to.

 Are Your Backups Stored Off Site?